On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Proof of Theorem

-\begin{proof}\textbf{of Corollary~\ref{cor:u-minimality}} We first establish clause 1.
-Let $\widehat{H}$ be any learning method for causal learning problem $(\VVV, \SSS)$ that achieves the joint mode $(a)$+$(b)$+$(c)$.
-Suppose for {\em reductio} that there is a u-minimal causal state $(G, P)$ in which $\widehat{H}$ does not converge almost surely to the truth, i.e., does not converge to $H_G$.
-Consider then method $\widehat{H}'$ that rides on $\widehat{H}$ as follows: Run a strongly consistent ``super'' test $T$ of (the conjunction of) the conditional independence statements in $\II(P)$ (which is available by Proposition~\ref{pro-test-of-independence}).
-If $T$ accepts the conjunction, returns $H_G$; otherwise, apply $\widehat{H}$.
-We now show that $\widehat{H}'$ converges almost surely to the truth in every causal state where $\widehat{H}$ does and in strictly more states.

-Let $(G^*, P^*)$ be any causal state in which $\widehat{H}$ converges almost surely to the truth.
-By clause 2 of Theorem~\ref{the:general}, $(G^*, P^*)$ is a minimal causal state.
-Now, either $I(P^*) = I(P)$ or not.
-In the former case, since $(G, P)$ is u-minimal, it follows that $H_{G^*} = H_{G}$.
-Since $T$ is strongly consistent, $\widehat{H}'$ also converges almost surely to the truth in $(G^*, P^*)$.
-In the latter case, $T$ almost surely converges to rejection, and so $\widehat{H}'$ almost surely converges to the same answer as $\widehat{H}$ does.
-Hence, $\widehat{H}'$ converges almost surely to the truth in every causal state where $\widehat{H}$ does.
-Moreover, thanks to $T$, $\widehat{H}'$ converges almost surely to the truth in state $(G, P)$, where $\widehat{H}$ does not by supposition.
-Therefore, $\widehat{H}$ does not achieve convergence to truth on a maximal domain---contradiction.
-This establishes clause 1.
+To establish clause 1.1, let $\hat{H}$ be any learning method for causal learning problem $\PPP$ that achieves the joint mode $(a)$+$(b)$+$(c)$.
+Suppose for {\em reductio} that there is a u-minimal causal state $(G, P)$ in which $\hat{H}$ does not converge to the truth, i.e., does not converge to $H_G$.
+Consider the learning method $\hat{H}^*$ that rides on $\hat{H}$ as follows. \begin{quote} \textsc{Definition of} $\hat{H}^*$: Run a super test $T$ of all the conditional independence statements about $\VVV$, with the convergence properties established in proposition~\ref{pro-test-of-independence}.
+If $T$ accepts exactly the statements in $\II(P)$ (no more and no less), returns $H_G$; otherwise, apply $\hat{H}$. \end{quote} We now show that $\hat{H}^*$ converges to the truth in every causal state in which $\hat{H}$ does.
+Let $(G', P')$ be any causal state in which $\hat{H}$ converges to the truth.
+By clause 1.2 (which has been established), $(G', P')$ is a minimal causal state.
+To show that $\hat{H}^*$ converges to the truth in state $(G', P')$, discuss two exhaustive cases: either $\II(P') = \II(P)$, or not.
+Case 1: suppose that $\II(P') = \II(P)$.
+Then $\II(G') = \II(G)$, for three reasons: first, $(G, P)$ is u-minimal; second, $(G', P')$ is minimal; and third, $\II(P') = \II(P)$.
+Since $\II(G') = \II(G)$, we have that $H_{G'} = H_{G}$.
+Note that $T$ has the convergence properties established in proposition~\ref{pro-test-of-independence}; so, in state $(G', P')$, $T$ converges to the acceptance of all and only the statements in $\II(P')$, which is identical to $\II(P)$.
+So $\hat{H}^*$ converges to hypothesis $H_G$ in state $(G', P')$.
+But $H_G = H_{G'}$.
+So $\hat{H}^*$ converges to the truth $H_{G'}$ in state $(G', P')$.
+Now turn to case 2: suppose that $\II(P') \not= \II(P)$.
+So, in state $(G', P')$, $T$ converges to exactly the statements in $\II(P')$, and hence it is not the case that $T$ converges to exactly the statements in $\II(P)$.
+So, in state $(G', P')$, $\hat{H}^*$ converges to whatever $\hat{H}$ converges to.
+With the above discussion of the two exhaustive cases, it follows that $\hat{H}^*$ converges to the truth in every causal state in which $\hat{H}$ does.
+Moreover, thanks to $T$, $\hat{H}^*$ converges to the truth in state $(G, P)$, in which $\hat{H}$ does not by hypothesis.
+Therefore, $\hat{H}$ does not achieve convergence to truth on a maximal domain---contradiction.
+This establishes clause 1.1.